Emily Dickinson Lexicon

 laurel (-s), n.
 [Fr. laurier.]

-Garland; crown of foliage; wreath of leaves of the Bay tree given as an accolade or award of honor; floral arrangement placed on a grave in respect for the deceased.
+Garland; crown of foliage; wreath of leaves of the Bay tree given as an accolade; floral arrangement placed on a grave in respect for the deceased; [fig.] award; honor.

 law (-s), n.
-[OE la u.] (webplay: absolute, accordance, actions, army, art, bound, called, circumstances, claim, counselors, day, existing, forbids, formal, found, God, growth, institutions, justice, learning, long, Lord, man, mind, nature, neighbors, night, obedience, obligation, off, party, perpetual, process, properties, public, redress, statute, supreme, title, will).
+[OE.] (webplay: absolute, accordance, actions, army, art, bound, called, circumstances, claim, counselors, day, existing, forbids, formal, found, God, growth, institutions, justice, learning, long, Lord, man, mind, nature, neighbors, night, obedience, obligation, off, party, perpetual, process, properties, public, redress, statute, supreme, title, will).

 - Right; principle governed by nature.

-- Order; peace; absence of anarchy or chaos established by government.
+- Order; peace; absence of anarchy; stability established by government.

 lawful, adj.
 [See law, n.] (webplay: decree, duties, forbids, inherent, obligation, prohibitory).

-- Legitimate; sanctioned; endorsed; approved; authorized; permitted by law, social code, or natural right.
+- Legitimate; sanctioned; endorsed; approved; authorized; permitted by the owner.

 lawn (-s), n.
 [Fr.
 Laon, town name.]